david-wiles/dw-fs/README.md

 // empty, but will be placed in the directory and will allocate a single block for the
 // directory node.
 //
-// The file must be opened before it can be written to void dwfs_create(
+// Creating a file opens it, so the file should be closed after is it created dw_file dwfs_create(
         dwfs *self,     // dwfs instance
         char *filename, // Unique identifier for the file int *err        // Any errors that occur are returned in this variable